 - You should ensure that you carry personal identity documentation at all times.

-- Under Lebanese law, Lebanese nationals and non-nationals may prevent family members from leaving Lebanon, even if they are Australian citizens.
+- Crimes under Lebanese laws may not be considered offences in Australia.
+Religious law has the same standing in Lebanon as civil law.
+Under Lebanese law, Lebanese nationals and non-nationals may prevent family members from leaving Lebanon, even if they are Australian citizens.
 Australians, including mothers with children, have been prevented from leaving Lebanon when relatives have legally placed border alerts (known as 'stop orders') on them.
 The Australian Government cannot prevent or overturn the issue of a 'stop order' on an Australian citizen.

 - Given the volatile security situation, if you choose to travel to Lebanon, we strongly recommend that you: